IBM-Cloud/onboarding-osb/README.md

   - ICR_IMAGE
     - Image name to push on namespace
   - CF_API
-    - Cloudfoundry API endpoint.
+    - Cloud Foundry API endpoint.
 See list of available endpoints [here](https://ondeck.console.cloud.ibm.com/docs/cloud-foundry-public?topic=cloud-foundry-public-ts-cf-apps)
   - CF_ORGANIZATION
     - Name of organization to be targeted for deployment.
 Your orgs can be found [here](https://cloud.ibm.com/account/cloud-foundry)
   - CF_SPACE